 If you compare the photos of both models, you will immediately notice that the new Hamilton Khaki Aviation Pilot leaves the styling of the original three-hander intact.
-The partially open-worked hour and minute hands, the bold luminous Arabic numerals on the minute track, as well as the smaller numerals on the inner hour circle are still there.
+The partially open-worked hour and minute hands, the bold luminous Arabic numerals on the minute track, as well as the smaller numerals on the inner hour circle, are still there.

 The only things new are the three sub-dials of the chronograph, a more rudimentary small calendar window at 6 o’clock, as well as a pair of chronograph push-pieces on the right side of the body that still features the same utilitarian crown guards at 3 o’clock.

 As the aforementioned three-hander, the new chronograph was presented in the same stainless steel body only 42 millimeters in diameter.
 So far, it is offered with only one leather strap (a black one with contrasting stitching in light grey), but I am sure that soon there will be more versions of the strap.
-Well, so I hope, since worn brown leather would look absolutely stunning with this military-styled pilot.
+Well, so I hope that worn brown leather would look absolutely stunning with this military-styled pilot.

-Still no info regarding the price, sorry*.
+Still no info regarding the retail price, we’ll update this article when it becomes available*.

-Hamilton Khaki Aviation Pilot Chronograph (ref.
-H646666735) automatic watch specification
+Hamilton Khaki Aviation Pilot Chronograph H646666735 specification

 Price: $1800 (MSRP)